Rmcortez12/house-sitting/index.md

 <details>
   <summary> Lola </summary>
-Hey, I'm Lola and I'm a tornado of Love make sure you bend your knees to meet me or you might get knocked to the ground.
+This is Lola and she is a tornado of Love make sure you bend your knees to meet her or you might get knocked to the ground.

 ![](./Lola.jpg)